ExtremeXT/android_kernel_samsung_exynos990/README.md

-# ExtremeKernel for Exynos 990 devices
+# ExtremeKernel for Exynos 990 devices (EOL)

+## Notice

+At the time of writing, this project is not in active development.

 ## Features